Tourism Brittany

 • The 20,000 bombs dropped on the island: a landscape still scarred today by craters and restricted areas.

-• The danger of the tides: why you should always check the timetables before heading out to the islets.
+• The danger of the tides: why you should always check the timetables before heading to the islets.

 🎧 Continue the full tour : 7,50 €